roshanlam/Audio-react/README.md

 # Istalling dependencies with Anaconda
 Create a conda virtual environment (this step is optional but recommended)

-`onda create --name visualization-env python=3.5 activate visualization-env`
+`conda create --name visualization-env python=3.5 activate visualization-env`
-Install dependencies using pip and the conda package manager `onda install numpy scipy pyqtgraph pip install pyaudio`
+Install dependencies using pip and the conda package manager `conda install numpy scipy pyqtgraph pip install pyaudio`
 # Istalling dependencies without Anaconda
 The pip package manager can also be used to install the python dependencies.